CaptEmulation/nitrogen-website/source/guides/light/light.md

 ## Writing your first device

-Now that you've [setup Nitrogen](/guides/start/setup.html), it's time to start writing some code.
-We're going to work against the public gateway but with just a configuration change, you can run the same device against your own instance of Nitrogen.
+Now that you've [setup Nitrogen](/guides/temperature/setup.html) and [built a virtual thermometer](/guides/temperature/thermometer.html), it's time to start writing some code.
+We're going to work against the hosted version of Nitrogen but with just a configuration change, you can run the same device against your own instance of Nitrogen.

 This "device" is a node.js application that can run anywhere that node.js can run.
 For this exercise we'll be running it from the command line but you can run this same code on an Arduino Yun or a Raspberry Pi.